-Your first step is to click here.
+Your first step is to click here to visit the CRCOG website.
 The Capitol Region Council of Governments (“CRCOG”) has agreed to host the list of eligible contractors for crumbling foundation replacements and to provide that list to the public.
 You will not be able to participate in the CFSIC program unless your firm agrees to comply with the vetting process created by CRCOG for the sole purpose of providing the public with a helpful list of qualified contractors.
+CRCOG periodically undertakes a “Request for Qualifications” to help identify contractors with sufficient experience to undertake foundation work.
 If your firm is not yet on the CRCOG list, you should go to the link above to contact CRCOG.

 2. Bonding Requirements

 If you intend to work with homeowners, before you can participate in the CFSIC program you will first have to provide CFSIC with a deposit security bond for a minimum amount of $250,000.
 The bond must be in the form you will find here and must utilize this prescribed wording.

 This bond form has been approved by CFSIC and is now in common use for contractors meeting insurance company credit and underwriting requirements.
 Contractors should take this form to their agent or broker.
 No payments can be made from CFSIC to a contractor unless (i) a bond is posted, and (ii) the bond posted adopts this form, inclusive of the schedule.

 This bond will have to be underwritten by an insurance carrier admitted in the state of Connecticut and will require that CFSIC is the Obligee.
 You can provide the bond as a scan to ESIS ProClaim at email@example.com or by posting the original to ESIS at the following mailing address:

 Connecticut Foundation Solutions Indemnity Company, Inc.

 c/o ESIS ProClaim